Are you a Canadian investor looking to invest in the US stock market?

 QQC ETF is an unhedged ETF.
 It means that your investment returns from QCC ETF may vary drastically depending on the currency exchange rate performance of the Canadian dollar against the US dollar.

 Invesco QCC ETF is a very new fund listed on the TSX, launched on May 7, 2021.
-QQC ETF boasts a low cost, with a management fee of 0.20%.
+QQC ETF boasts a low cost compared to other ETFs in the list.

 QQC ETF allocates 50.63% of its assets to the IT industry, 16.38% to the consumer discretionary sector, and 15.96% to the telecom sector.